 It is possible that another unique situation exists amongst holders of ERUs purchased during a voluntary assessment or purchased for a PUD.
-It may be that the property contains more ERUs than can be utilized, even if the parcel were developed to its maximum buildout as allowed under the County's Comprehensive Plan.
-In these circumstances, staff is recommending that the account holder be allowed to relinquish the number of ERUs owned over the maximum buildout allowed.
+It may be that the account contains more ERUs than the owner plans to utilize.
+Under these circumstances, staff is recommending that the account holder be allowed to relinquish any ERUs they no longer want.
 Such relinquishment could only take place if the account was current.
 Once current, any subsequent bills would be based on the lower number of ERUs.